Southcote, Berkshire: Economy

 The farming and gravel industries declined with the expansion of Reading after the Second World War, though the existence of the anti-extraction groups "Save Southcote Meadows" and "Residents Against Gravel Extraction" (RAGE) in the 1980s suggests the demand for such industry in the area remained.
 By the mid-1980s, the Tarmac Group reportedly owned land near the site of Southcote Manor with the intent of extracting gravel there.

 There are two primary centres of economic activity in Southcote—Coronation Square and Southcote Farm Lane.
 Coronation Square is home to a number of commercial and community premises, including a post office, takeaway food outlets, newsagents, healthcare businesses and a pet shop; as well as a community centre and library.
 The square also featured a public house until its demolition in 2011; the land was subsequently used for affordable housing.

 Southcote Farm Lane has a small parade of shops and businesses including a convenience store and hairdressers.

-On the border of Southcote and Tilehurst is the Meadway Precinct, which includes an Asda supermarket and a Boots pharmacy, as well as other smaller shops.
+On the border of Southcote and Tilehurst is the Meadway Precinct, which includes a supermarket, pharmacy, as well as other smaller shops.
 The precinct opened in 1967, and a survey in 2012 revealed that the public thought the site had become run-down and required modernisation.
 In 2015 a planning application was submitted to Reading Borough Council by a developer who plans to renovate the site.

-Branches of Beefeater and Harvester-owned public houses are in Southcote; the latter in the former Prospect Park mansion.
-A third pub, The George and Dragon, is located at the westernmost extreme of Southcote, and is owned by Greene King and operated as a Hungry Horse outlet.

-The Southcote Service Station is an Esso petrol filling station and Tesco Express convenience store, adjacent to which is a Nissan dealership.